 Many business owners at startups and SMBs don’t know how to put together a good software project requirements specification, which leads to the delayed response from a potential service provider or even the wrong software development strategy chosen.
 Surprisingly, they tend to overlook the importance of a good technical requirements spec and end up paying substantial costs for making the necessary tweaks at the final development stages.

-How do you create a software project spec that any 3rd party developer will be happy to receive and process?
+How do you create a software project spec that any 3rd party developer will be happy to receive and work with?

 Before we proceed with hands-on instruction, let’s define what a good software requirement specification (SRS) is and why it matters.